 Kenyen is a shareholder in the firm's Mobile office.
-At Maynard Cooper, Kenyen ‘s practice focuses primarily on white collar criminal litigation, complex civil litigation, internal and governmental investigations as well as compliance counseling.
+At Maynard Cooper, Kenyen ‘s practice focuses primarily on white collar criminal litigation, complex civil litigation, internal and governmental investigations as well as compliance counseling, including, but not limited to, corporate counseling related to the Foreign Corruption Practices Act (FCPA) and the False Claims Act (FCA).
 Maynard Cooper represents numerous businesses and individuals working in highly regulated industries that are frequent targets of compliance regulatory proceedings and criminal investigations.

 Kenyen brings to the firm extensive litigation involvement, having most recently served as Southern Alabama’s U.S. Attorney for seven years during which time he directed the successful prosecution of a wide range of complex criminal and civil cases, with a particular emphasis on healthcare fraud.

 Prior to his time as Southern Alabama’s U.S. Attorney, Kenyen started his career in the Montgomery County, AL, District Attorney’s office in 1995.
 Shortly thereafter, in 1996, Kenyen joined the U.S. Attorney’s Office in Mobile, AL as an Assistant U.S. Attorney.
 As an AUSA, he prosecuted and tried large illegal drug distribution organizations, instances of bank fraud, bank and labor union embezzlement, violations of the Bank Secrecy Act, counterfeiting, credit card\access device fraud, mail fraud, tax fraud and evasion, telemarketing fraud, worker's compensation fraud, identity theft, environmental crimes; as well as violent crimes such as bank robbery, carjacking and firearms related offenses.